datstartup/ubuntuopenbox/lessons/about.md

 Hi, I am Dat from Vietnam.

-I learned Linux as a hobby years ago and eventually using it on everything I can (my PC, my Notebook and my Raspberry Pis).
+I learned Linux as a hobby years ago and eventually use it on everything I can (my PC, my Notebook and my Raspberry Pis).
+I know how clueless it is to enter the Linux world.

-This site is created out of the love of Debian and Openbox.
-(The though of "who am I to write this kind of tutorial?" is always lurking at the back of my mind, but writing it has been a journey of pure joy.)
+YOU WILL NEED THIS KIND OF GUIDE AS THE STARTING POINT.

 I have also received a lot of encouraging emails.
 They are all great sources of motivation.
 Please do not hesitate to share your thoughts on the Facebook page: [facebook.com/ubuntuopenbox](https://www.facebook.com/ubuntuopenbox)

 Or contact me through this Google form: [https://www.ubuntuopenbox.com/contact/](https://www.ubuntuopenbox.com/contact/)

-Hope you will enjoy your read and found the information helpful!
+Hope you will enjoy your reading and find the information helpful!

 # Why Ubuntu?

-Because it is one of the most recognizable name in Operating System world (also a big name in Linux world).
+Because it is one of the most recognizable names in the Operating System world (also a big name in the Linux world).
 Although eventually, I recommend Debian for its stability.

+THE STABLE OF DEBIAN WILL AMAZE YOU.
+Your tool computer will just work for YEARS!

 # Why Openbox?

-Because
-:
+Because:

  * Openbox is awesome, minimal and rock solid!

- * To busting the myth of "how the components of your Ubuntu system work together".

- * A Window Manager gives you only the “boxes” on the screen, so there will be spaces for customization.
+ * A Window Manager gives you only the “boxes'' on the screen, so there will be spaces for customization.
+Seeing how the components of a Linux system work together will benefit you in theLinux world.

 # Who are the target readers?

 For those who are seeking the way to install an OS with only the packages they want (i.e the customizing way!).

-And, for those who have been using pre-configured operating systems (Ubuntu, Kubuntu, Debian, openSUSE...) and want to play more with Linux.
+And, for those who have been using pre-configured operating systems (Ubuntu, Kubuntu, Debian, openSUSE...) and want to learn more with Linux.

 HAPPY PLAYING!